Your Sales Narrative For Times of Uncertainty

 Delivering the Narrative

-Combining all of the strategies listed above, there are a number of ways this narrative can be constructed.
-Of course, no script will work every time, so don’t fall in love!
-However, here’s how one such customer-facing narrative could break down:
+Note: there are many ways this narrative can be constructed using the ingredients listed.
+Of course, no script will work every time, so don’t fall in love.
+Here’s how one such iteration breaks down:

 Sample narrative:

 “I know there is a lot of uncertainty in the market these days.
-As you can imagine, we’ve been talking to many companies in your space and everyone’s in a bit of a different situation.
+As you can imagine, we’ve been talking to many companies in your space about how we can help and everyone’s in a bit of a different situation.
 Some are pressing forward with business as usual.
-Others are in a total budget lockdown and not taking on any new capital expenditures.
+Others are in a total budget lockdown and not taking on any new projects.
 Others are only moving forward to pre-approved projects, and some are open to new investments under specific sets of conditions.
 I’m curious, which of these situations is your company in at the moment?”

-After showcasing your knowledge of the market, identifying where the prospect lands on the buying spectrum, and empathizing with them, the next step in this narrative is providing evidence-based context.
-Here you’re guiding the prospect toward your offering using a ‘breadcrumb’ they can trust – third-party data and analysis!
+After showcasing your knowledge of the market, assessing where the prospect lands on the buying spectrum, and empathizing with them, the next step in the narrative is providing an evidence-based qualification hook for why they should engage to see how they respond.
+The key here is guiding the customer toward your solution ideally using trustworthy, third-party data.

 Sample narrative:

-“Based on the many similar companies we’ve been talking to in your space/geography, certainly not everyone is choosing to make investments in solutions like ours.
-However, we’re finding that those who do are doing so because they believe it can help them not only achieve meaningful cost savings but also emerge from the uncertainty in a much better competitive position.
-In fact, a recent study from Mckinsey that looked at how companies react during economic downturns showed that traditional cost reduction efforts had a 2% impact to the bottom line.
-However, companies who invested in innovative digital tools saw an incremental 5% cost reduction.”
+“Based on similar companies we’ve been talking to in your space/geography, those who are investing believe it will not only achieve a significant return but also help them emerge from the uncertainty in a much better competitive position.
+In fact, a study from Mckinsey that looked at how companies react during economic downturns showed that traditional cost reduction efforts had a 2% impact on the bottom line.
+But companies who invested in innovative digital tools like ours saw an incremental 5% cost reduction.”

 Sample narrative:

-“We completely understand that moving forward with this type of approach [at this time] won’t be for everyone.
-So if you don’t believe the investment is worthwhile and will leave you in a better position once this is all over, that’s completely okay.
-In fact, one of the exercises a lot of the clients we’ve been working with found helpful was to take a step back and ask themselves, ‘what might life be like in the future if we waited until the uncertainty passed before revisiting this?’
+“We completely understand that moving forward with this type of solution [at this time] won’t be for everyone.
+So if you don’t believe the investment will leave you in a better position once this is all over, that’s completely okay.
+In fact, one of the exercises a lot of the clients we’ve been working with found helpful was to take a step back and ask themselves, ‘What might life be like in the future if we waited until the uncertainty passed before revisiting this?’
 In other words, what would not investing look like for you and your company?
-‘Would we be fine?
+‘Would we be okay?
 Would the problem go away?
 Get worse?
 Become more or less complex to solve?
 Would it cause us to miss revenue growth opportunities or opportunities to entrench new positive behaviors and processes?’”

-After this narrative is through, you may be looking at a customer interested in moving forward, a wary prospect who needs to be nurtured until uncertainty passes, or a dead opportunity.
-Whatever the case, utilizing this narrative allows you to navigate sales motions during uncertainty with ease, radiating compassion and conviction throughout.
+After you’ve deployed this narrative, you may be looking at a customer interested in moving forward, a wary prospect who needs to be nurtured until uncertainty passes, or a dead near-term opportunity.
+Whatever the case, it will allow you to navigate sales motions during uncertain times, preserving your bandwidth on those you can help most while radiating compassion and conviction throughout.

-Sales Lab Live Training – Your Sales Narrative For Times of Uncertainty
+Free Training Video – Your Sales Narrative For Times of Uncertainty

 We promise never to send you junk or share your email!
 Just helpful sales insights.